joint account switzerland

 Are there any alternatives to using a joint account?

-There are a number of different ways to organize your household spending.
+There are many different ways to organize your household spending.
 Most of these require that you regularly add up expenses and make transfers between accounts (using bank transfers or Twint, for example) to compensate the person or people who spend more than their share.

 • One member of the household covers all shared expenses, and the other members repay their share.